 In 2018, the Spanish Super Cup was played over a single leg for the first time when Sevilla faced Barcelona.
 Not only was this the first time that the two-leg format didn't take place, but it was also the first occasion in which the match was played overseas, with the fixture taking place in Morocco.

 Ever since 2019, the Spanish Super Cup has been expanded to four teams to try and add more value to the competition.
-In three of the four iterations since 2019, the tournament has been played overseas rather than in Spain, with the exception of the 2021 event which took place across three stadiums in Spain due to the Covid pandemic.
+In three of the four iterations since 2019, the tournament has been played overseas rather than in Spain, with the exception of the 2021 event, which took place across three stadiums in Spain due to the Covid pandemic.

 Why is the Spanish Super Cup being played in Saudi Arabia?
 The lowdown

 The Spanish Federation announced in 2019 that the future of the tournament would take place in Saudi Arabia after the Saudi Arabian government agreed to pay significant amounts of money to host the tournament for ten years.
-In total, the Saudi government will pay €30m for every edition of the competition until 2029 which will bring Spanish football some much-needed cash.
+In total, the Saudi government will pay €30m for every edition of the competition until 2029, which will bring Spanish football some much-needed cash.

-Spain's biggest two clubs, Real Madrid and Barcelona, have both been in financial difficulties in recent times and have repeatedly tried to spearhead a new European Super League which would bring them significant cash reserves.
-With these plans failing, moving the Spanish Super Cup to Saudi Arabia was an inevitability but it hasn't gone down well with supporters in Spain.
+Spain's biggest two clubs, Real Madrid and Barcelona, have both been in financial difficulties in recent times and have repeatedly tried to spearhead a new European Super League, which would bring them significant cash reserves.
+With these plans failing, moving the Spanish Super Cup to Saudi Arabia was an inevitability, but it hasn't gone down well with supporters in Spain.

 The Spanish FA have refused to budge on their decision, though, not that they could do anything about it now that they are tied into a ten-year deal with Saudi Arabia.
-Justifying the decision, the Federation's president, Luis Rubiales, said:
+Justifying the decision, the Federation's then-president, Luis Rubiales, said:

 “We took a game that was forgotten in the middle of summer and made it into an international event.
 On an ethical plane, we are doing a lot here to help the development of women in soccer, which is our commitment.
 The rest of the political questions are outside the scope of soccer.”